oroinc/documentation/frontend/storefront/theming.rst

 Built-in OroCommerce Themes
 ---------------------------

-Out-of-the-box, the OroCommerce application comes with two predefined storefront themes: default, and custom.
+Out-of-the-box, the OroCommerce application comes with one predefined default storefront theme.

-* **The Refreshing Teal theme** is a fully featured theme that provides the complete look and feel for the OroCommerce storefront UI out-of-the-box.

-The *default* theme is aimed to be *base for any* :ref:`customizations <storefront_customization_guide>`.
+* **The Refreshing Teal theme** is a fully featured **default** theme that provides the complete look and feel for the OroCommerce storefront UI out-of-the-box.
+Also this theme is aimed to be *base for any* :ref:`customizations <storefront_customization_guide>`.